hyperhype/hyperscript/README.md

 [Interactive Demo](http://dominictarr.github.com/hyperscript)

-See also [mercury](https://github.com/Raynos/mercury) is a modular ui framework influenced by hyperscript but much more heavily optimized.
+See also [mercury](https://github.com/Raynos/mercury), a modular ui framework influenced by hyperscript but much more heavily optimized.

 ## Example